How to use the command 'ned' for Advanced Text Search and Replace (with examples)

 Example output:

-This is the black dog and the brown dog.
+the big dog and the small dog

 Use case 7: Replace changing case